-The department is pleased to announce the winners of the 2014 Environmental Excellence Awards, which were presented at the 2014 Governor's Conference on Energy and the Environment in Lexington.
-Photos of the winners can be viewed here
+The Department for Environmental Protection is pleased to announce the winners of the 2016 Environmental Excellence Awards, which were presented at the 2016 Governor's Conference on Energy and the Environment in Lexington.

 The awards recipients are as follows:

-Environmental Pacesetter Award for an Individual/Organization: city of Berea, Kentucky Environmental Foundation and Sustainable Berea-Berea
+Environmental Pacesetter Award for an Individual/Organization: Rick Palmer

-Environmental Pacesetter Award for a Medium to Large Business: Heaven Hill Distilleries-Bardstown
+Environmental Pacesetter for Medium to Large Business: Smithfield Middlesboro

 The Middlesboro facility creates approximately 8.5 million packages of ham steaks per year.
 The product line was being packaged with a film combination of 7 mil thickness for the bottom and 3 mil for the top.
 The team recognized an opportunity to reduce the package thickness and ultimately reduce the waste generation within the facility and in commerce.